ngpack/ngpack/examples/angular2-webpack-clone/README.md

 # Credit

-This example was copied from [preboot/angular2-webpack](https://github.com/preboot/angular2-webpack), and modified to demonstrate use of `@ngpack` for its webpack configuration
+This example was copied from [preboot/angular2-webpack](https://github.com/preboot/angular2-webpack), and modified to demonstrate use of `@ngpack` for its webpack configuration.

+## The Difference

+The major difference with angular2-webpack is its `webpack.config.js` file, which instead of specifying the webpack config directly, pulls in configuration from ngpack extension packages.
+It also demonstrates how easy it is to apply changes to the configuration without having to create an extension package.

 # angular2-webpack